 Figure 4 - Effects of Cathodic Protection of Steel in Concrete

-The basic corrosion cell below can aid in providing a better understand of how cathodic protection works, from this diagram we can see that there are 4 distinct elements within a corrosion cell, as follows:
+The diagram of a basic corrosion cell below can aid in providing a better understanding of how cathodic protection works, from this diagram it can be seen that there are 4 distinct elements within a corrosion cell, as follows:

-Anode - Corrosion - metal loss produce energy
+Anode - Corrosion - metal loss, produces energy.

 Each of these four elements is critical for the corrosion process, removal of any one of these elements results in the corrosion stopping.

-From the basic corrosion cell diagram we can see that at the cathode no corrosion of the metal occurs, this is a result of an excess of available energy at this location which makes the metal surface negatively charged and causes a non-corrosion reaction to occur.
+From the basic corrosion cell diagram, it can be seen that at the cathode no corrosion of the metal occurs, this is a result of an excess of available energy at this location which makes the metal surface negatively charged and causes a non-corrosion reaction to occur.